web-stuff-98/prisma-social-media/README.md

 # Prisma-Social-Media

-This is my porfolio project.
-It's supposed to be like a cross between Discord and Reddit.
-It has group video chat, filesharing, embedded comments, likes and shares, invites, kicking and banning users from rooms and a public blog.
-Everything updates live, if a user component or a post is visible the client will subscribe to updates for that visible component.
-Comments, likes and shares are also live.

-It uses JWTs stored in secure httpOnly cookies for authentication.
-New accounts are deleted automatically after 20 minutes along with all their posts and other associated data.

-I am a "hobbyist" developer.
-The most difficult part was getting video chat to work properly, I fixed it eventually by adding timeouts, but I have no idea why it worked.
-I also made a couple of rate limiters for protecting against brute force attacks and preventing spam.

-Made using primarily
-- Prisma
-- Redis
-- React & TailwindCSS
-- Express & Socket io
-- WebRTC (simple-peer)
-- Amazon S3 Storage bucket
-- Amazon RDS
-- Typescript
+This is my old portfolio project.
+It's messy but it all works properly as far as I know.
+It has group video chat, file sharing, video sharing, live posts, votes, embedded comments, et cet.
+It uses prisma, express, react & tailwindcss.
+I am making a new "social media" website with go, called go-social-media, which is also on my github account but not finished yet.